Se Habla Español

 Because children are not old enough to make legal decisions, they cannot file a personal injury lawsuit.
 However, their parents or legal guardians can file the claim on the child’s behalf to seek compensation for past and future medical expenses related to the injuries they sustained in an accident.

-The parents or guardians must file this claim within four years of the accident.
+The parents or guardians must file this claim within two years of the accident.
 Florida law extends the statute of limitations in cases involving minors who do not have a permanent parent or guardian or whose parents have interests adverse to the child.
 Minor children have up to seven years to file the claim on their own.

-For your free case evaluation, call us at (727) 669-2828 or contact us online.
+For your free case evaluation, call us today.